Young woman with curly hair intently using a laptop at a sunlit table, with an open book beside her, in a spacious office setting.

 Credit building potential

-To build credit efficiently, be sure to choose a card issuer that reports your payments to all three of the major credit bureaus.
-When your credit card activity is reported to these bureaus, every timely payment contributes positively to your credit history, improving your creditworthiness over time.
-This is particularly important for those looking to make significant financial moves in the future, such as applying for a mortgage or a car loan, where a good credit score can lead to better interest rates and terms.
+To build good credit, try and choose a credit card issuer that reports your payments to all three of the major credit bureaus.
+When your credit card company reports activity to these bureaus, each timely payment contributes positively to your credit history and improves your creditworthiness over time.
+This can be important for those looking to make significant financial moves in the future, such as applying for a mortgage or a car loan.
+A good credit score can lead to better interest rates and terms.

-It’s also a good idea to look for an issuer that offers free tools for credit monitoring, like Discover’s Free Credit Scorecard.
-These tools allow you to keep a close eye on your credit score and report, helping you understand how your financial actions impact your credit over time.
+It’s also a good idea to look for a credit card company that offers free tools for credit monitoring.
+Discover’s Free Credit Scorecard allows you to see key factors online and on the mobile app.2 These tools allow you to keep a close eye on your credit score and credit report, helping you understand how your financial actions impact your credit over time.

 Rewards and incentives